Clemente Bocciardo: Life and work

 Some works, now dispersed, were in churches of Brescia.
 In Santa Maria delle Grazie, an altarpiece with St. Ignatius.
-Averoldi cited a shovel with Madonna with the Saints Michele and Antonio, in Saints Faustino and Giovita.
+The 17th-century antiquarian G. A. Averoldi (Le scelte pitture di Brescia, Brescia 1700) cited an altarpiece with Madonna with Saints Michael and Anthony, in the church of Saints Faustinus and Jovita.

-The Strozzi school had an impact that was anything but decisive in the pictorial formation of Bocciardo, and perhaps just indicative.
+The Strozzi school did not have a decisive impact in the pictorial formation of Bocciardo, perhaps one that was just indicative.
 Having chosen, on his pilgrimage to Rome and Florence, an itinerary so divergent from the master, he rather developed his interest in the novelties brought from Rome, where he had been among the admirers of Caravaggio.
-In fact, he spent a short time in Florence, where the competition was still strong, while he ended up settling permanently in Pisa, where he acquired fame and important commissions.
+In fact, he spent a short time in Florence, where the competition was still strong, before ending up settling permanently in Pisa, where he acquired fame and important commissions.